Tuition and Fees

 - required fees (student publications/activity fees, technology fees, lab fees and CAPS fees)

-- optional student accident and student professional liability insurance fees
+- student accident and student professional liability insurance fees

 - GED Testing fees

-Cash, check, or credit cards (MasterCard, American Express, Visa, or Discover Card) are accepted.
+Cash, check and credit cards (MasterCard, American Express, Visa or Discover Card) are accepted.

 Tuition Rates for In-State students

 Fewer than 16 semester hours: $76 per credit hour.

 16 semester hours or more: $1,216 per semester.

 High School Diploma or High School Equivalency Courses